 - Hepatitis B vaccination series

 - Meningococcal (department specific)

 - Influenza Vaccine for current influenza season

-- All medications that you are taking.
+- All medications that you are taking (prescription and non-prescription)

-- Eyeglasses or contacts if applicable.
+- Eyeglasses or contacts, if applicable

-- If you are not 18 years of age, a responsible parent or legal guardian that can sign a consent for you.
+- If you are not 18 years of age, a responsible parent or legal guardian that can sign a consent for you

 Influenza Prevention Policy

-This policy is based on evidence that shows healthcare workers can unintentionally expose patients to seasonal influenza if the workers have not been immunized.
+This policy is based on evidence showing that healthcare workers can unintentionally expose patients to seasonal influenza if the workers have not been immunized.
 Evidence also indicates that such exposure can be dangerous to vulnerable patients.

 Healthcare organizations have an obligation to prevent the spread of infection to patients in their care.
 In addition, health care consumers also have the right to assume that health care personnel and the organizations that employ them will take all reasonable measures to reduce and avoid transmission of preventable diseases.
 This is a best practice in preventing the spread of influenza and an initiative many health systems have adopted.
 It is another step forward in our safety journey and our efforts to get results that count, and it is in alignment with Sentara’s core value of Always Keep You Safe.